M3wP/Monopoly/C64/readme.md

 * Allow all players to confirm quiting the game - quit request interrupt!
 Use score value to offer a winner (by default) in this case.
 Important but not until other tasks complete.
-* Ensure all options/pages are displayed for all menus.
-* Add score to PStats dialog - score needed for quit.
-* Is rent3 SFX still a little lame?
 * Need to allow nominate repay on elimin. xfers.
 * Use a TradeSel version in elimin. xfers that shows ownership dynamically to show what you can afford to take on and what is going